MTG/MIR-toolbox-docker/README.md

 # MIRresources

-This project provides a docker image to run a jupyter notebook server with essentia, sms-tools and freesound-python installed for the Music Information Retrieval course from Sound and Music COmputing Master 2018
+This project provides a docker image to run a jupyter notebook server with essentia, freesound-python and a set of python dependencies commonly used in Music Information Retrieval (MIR).